-Experience Normande Genetics
+Experience Normande genetics

-Normande Genetics was created in 1997 to bring the top dairy genetics of the Normande breed to the American grassland.
+Normande Genetics was created in 1997 to bring the top dairy genetics of the Normande breed to the American dairyland.
 Because the U.S. dairy industry had long since cut its grass roots in favor of intensive, high-energy, grain-based systems, we believed that genetics here were no longer well suited to grass-based operations.
 That insight has been confirmed consistently in interactions with American dairy farmers, whose herds are suffering loss of functionality in fertility and longevity, owing to over-selection for productivity, and secondarily, “dairyness.”

 Originally focused on grazing daires, we quickly realize that the need for different genetics applies to all dairies, and includes conventional ones.
 Intensive operations are increasingly faced with fertility and health issues, and many of these issues can be attributed to frail genetics or inbreeding.